plone/volto/packages/registry/README.md

 ### Register utilities using a `dependencies` object

 It is possible to register utilities using a `dependencies` object.
-This is useful in order to narrow even more the specificity of the utility.
+This is useful to further specify the utility.

 ```js
 config.registerUtility({